jackdally/lre_manager/lre-docs/docs/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the /LICENSE file for details.

 > **Note:** If you change backend TypeScript files, always run `npm run build` in the backend directory and restart the backend container to see your changes take effect.